 Section 4.
-No safety rule shall be promulgated except through this joint committee.
+No safety rule shall be promulgated except through this joint comittee unless contravened by State or Federal Statute or regulation.

 ARTICLE THIRTY-NINE

 TRANSPORTATION

 Section 1.
 Employees working out of headquarters at various points on the Utility's system shall be transported to and from work on the Utility's time.